-All financial assets carried at fair value are initially recognised at cost and subsequently re-measured at fair value.
+All financial assets carried at fair value are initially recognised at fair value which is equivalent to cost and subsequently remeasured at fair value.
 If independent prices are unavailable, the fair value of the financial asset is estimated by reference to market information which includes, but is not limited to, broker marks, prices of comparable assets and using pricing models incorporating discounted cash flow techniques and valuation techniques such as modelling.